Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 - The enzyme molecules break the DNA, removing the target section.

-The results of the new research into treating SCD with CRISPR are exciting.
-The research was performed by scientists from UC Berkeley, UC San Francisco Benioff Children's Hospital Oakland Research Institute and the University of Utah School of Medicine.
+In 2016, the results of some interesting research into treating SCD with CRISPR were reported.
+The research was performed by scientists from UC Berkeley, UC San Francisco Benioff Children's Hospital Oakland Research Institute, and the University of Utah School of Medicine.

 The scientists extracted hematopoietic stem cells from the blood of people with sickle cell disease.
 The researchers were able to correct the mutations in the stem cells by using the CRISPR process.
 The plan is to eventually put the edited cells into the bodies of people with SCD.
 The transplantation of edited cells has not yet been done, however.
 The researchers have to perform large scale tests with mice and lots of safety tests before they will be allowed to perform clinical trials in humans.

 Adding normal stem cells to the body will be useful only if the cells stay alive.
 To discover whether this is possible, the researchers placed edited hematopoietic stem cells in the bodies of mice.
-After four months, two percent of the mouse stem cells that were examined were the edited version.
-The researchers say this percentage is likely sufficient to be beneficial for humans.
+After four months, two to four percent of the mouse stem cells that were examined were the edited version.
+The researchers say this percentage is likely the minimum level needed to be beneficial for humans.
 They want to increase the survival rate of the cells before they begin clinical trials, however.

 Unlike other gene-editing methods, it (CRISPR) is cheap, quick and easy to use, and it has swept through labs around the world as a result.
 Researchers hope to use it to adjust human genes to eliminate diseases, create hardier plants, wipe out pathogens and much more besides.— Heidi Ledford at nature.com